Glass floor: Tourist attractions

 Usually made of a toughened glass which is also laminated for structural strength, a transparent floor is most commonly used as a tourist attraction.
 Glass-bottom boats are popular for allowing a better view into the body of water.

 At 4000 feet (1219 m), the highest glass floor above ground is the novel outdoor application of the Grand Canyon Skywalk, operated by the Hualapai Indian tribe.
 The highest above ground level in a freestanding structure is in Lotte World Tower in Seoul, South Korea at 1,568 feet (478 m).

 In May 2014, the top layer of a glass floor spontaneously shattered in "the Ledge", a popular tourist attraction more than 1500 ft above street level, near the top of the Willis Tower in Chicago.
 Spokespersons for the architect (Skidmore, Owings & Merrill) and the tower management said that the broken glass was a protective layer, and that two other slabs of glass beneath it were strong enough to prevent anybody falling through.

 Some new planetariums now feature a glass floor, which allows spectators to stand near the center of a sphere surrounded by projected images in all directions, giving the impression of floating in outer space.
 For example, a small planetarium at AHHAA in Tartu, Estonia features such an installation, with special projectors for images below the feet of the audience, as well as above their heads.

 Use for study

 Scientific studies of locomotion and gait have used glass floors to enable views from all angles.

 Glass floors have also been used by artists to study foreshortening.
-The surrealist painter Salvador Dalí had one built to help him with the dramatic perspectives in his artwork.
+The surrealist painter Salvador Dalí had one built in his studio to help him with the dramatic perspectives in some of his artwork.